 "Chicago, Chicago, that toddlin' town." - Fred Fisher

 Chicago is legendary for its music, particularly jazz and blues, with dozens of small clubs that host internationally renowned musicians every night.
-Blues and jazz clubs dot the city, including such famous and popular spots as the Checkerboard Lounge, Buddy Guy's Legends, Kingston Mines, the Green Mill, Rosa's, and the Back Room.
+Blues and jazz clubs dot the city, including such famous and popular spots as the Buddy Guy's Legends, Kingston Mines, the Green Mill, and Rosa's.
 You'll also find fabulous venues for folk, country, hip hop, even Irish music.
 The Chicago Symphony Orchestra, long acclaimed as one of America's Big Five orchestras, often premieres works by University of Chicago composers.
 Every year, the Chicago Lyric Opera fills the sumptuous Art Deco opera house to 103-percent capacity.
 And, of course, all the national music tours stop in Chicago, playing traditional venues such as the United Center, House of Blues, and Allstate Arena, and somewhat more unsual ones like Wrigley Field and Soldier Field.